May 16 2007 Summer Tip #3 (Checked Nov 21 2019)

 Fundamentals Tip – Start with Effective Learning Objectives/Performance Goals

-Here are two basic assessment principles to build on in your online course.
+Here are two basic assessment principles for your online course.
 A valid learning assessment begins with well thought-out learning outcomes and performance goals.
-The outcome or performance goal describes an observableevent or work product that allows you to observe with confidence that a student has learned the targeted knowledge or developed the targeted skill.
-A learning outcome or performance goal shouldspecifyexactly what evidence will provide a reasonable basis for concluding that knowledge has been achieved.
+The outcome or performance goal describes an observable event or work product that allows you, the instructor, to determine with confidence that a student has learned the targeted knowledge or developed the targeted skill.
+A learning outcome or performance goal planned at the beginning of a course should specify exactly what evidence will provide a reasonable basis for concluding that knowledge has been achieved.
 Here are a few examples of evidence-based outcomes and performance goals.

 - Develop a hurricane disaster relief plan for your particular region.